poseidon/matchbox/README.md

+Boot and cloud config service for PXE, iPXE, and Pixiecore.

 ## Development

 `pxe` and `pixiecore` provide Vagrantfiles and scripts for setting up a PXE or Pixiecore provisioning server in libvirt for development.